-- Interest income from loans & advances and investments

-- Commission income

-- Transaction and service fee income
+- Commission income - Transaction and service fee income

 The Group has undertaken a detailed assessment of the application of AASB15 on the Group's financial statements and determined that the impact is likely to be immaterial to the overall financial results.
+Member activity dictates the majority of the Commission and Fee income, and the satisfaction of the related performance obligations can be clearly demonstrated in each case.
+It follows that this income is recognised at the time the service is provided.
+This current accounting policy is aligned with the requirements of AASB 15.

 The directors do not intend to early apply the standard and intend to use the full retrospective method upon adoption.